 November 28, 2017 — CIBC’s anti-money laundering department reviews the Reyes’ account opening documentation at the Beaver Creek Branch.
 After the bank learns that Billerfy is a money service business, it closes the accounts.
 (Interpleader order)

-November 30, 2017 — Reyes applies to open two small business banking accounts at CIBC’s Bayview Village Branch on behalf of Costodian, a shell company.
+November 30, 2017 — Reyes applies to open two small business banking accounts at CIBC’s Bayview Village Branch on behalf of Costodian, a shell company that he has set up.
 One is an “expense account,” the other is a “transaction account.”
 Reyes tells the bank that Costodian is “[n]ot related to Billerfy’s CMO business.”
 (Interpleader order)

-December 17, 2017 — After a spectacular run up, bitcoin reaches on all time high of nearly $20,000 USD.
-According to the Globe and Mail, $1.2 billion worth of bitcoin traded on Quadriga in 2017.
+December 17, 2017 — After a spectacular run-up, bitcoin reaches an all-time high of nearly $20,000 USD.
+In the full year 2017, $1.2 billion worth of bitcoin traded on Quadriga.
 The exchange took a commission on every trade.

-December 4, 2017 – February 20, 2018 — At the height of the crypto bubble, millions of dollars flood into bank accounts that Reyes opened up at CIBC to collect Quadriga funds.
+December 4, 2017–February 20, 2018 — At the height of the crypto bubble, tens of millions of dollars flood into bank accounts that Reyes opened up at CIBC to collect Quadriga funds.
 In three months, 388 depositors make 465 deposits to Costodian’s “transaction account” in the total amount of $67 million CAD.
 (Some of the money is eventually withdrawn, leaving roughly $26 million CAD.)